Knee Replacement SurgerySkip to the navigation

 After you go home, watch the surgery site and your general health.
 If you notice any redness or drainage from your wound, tell your surgeon.
 You may also be advised to take your temperature twice each day and to let your surgeon know if you have a fever over 100.5°F (38.1°C).

-Rehab typically continues after you go home from the hospital until you are able to function more independently and you have recovered as much strength and range of motion in your knee as you can.
-You will continue to work on increasing the amount you can bend your knee and on building strength and endurance.
+Rehab continues after you go home from the hospital.
+You will get rehab until you are able to function on your own and you get back as much strength and range of motion in your knee as you can.
+You will keep working on increasing the amount you can bend your knee and on building strength and endurance.
 Total rehab after surgery will take several months.

 You will have an exercise program to follow when you go home, even if you are still having physical therapy.
 You should also take a short walk several times each day.
-If you notice any soreness, try a cold pack on your knee and perhaps decrease your activity a bit, but don't stop completely.
-Staying on your walking and exercise program will help speed your recovery.
+If you notice any soreness, try a cold pack on your knee.
+You might also cut back on your activity a bit.
+But don't stop completely.
+Staying on your walking and exercise program will help you recover faster.

-Your doctor may recommend that you ride a stationary bicycle to strengthen your leg muscles and improve your knee bending.
-Swimming is also a good exercise after knee surgery, after your stitches or staples are removed and you are able to go in the water.
+Your doctor may recommend that you ride a stationary bike.
+It can help strengthen your leg muscles and improve your knee bending.
+Swimming is also a good exercise after knee surgery.
+But don't go in the water until your stitches or staples are removed.

 Living with a knee replacement

 Your doctor may want to see you from time to time for several months or more to monitor your knee replacement.
-Over time, you will return to most of your presurgery activities.
+Over time, you will be able to do most of the things you could do before surgery.

 Controlling your weight will help your new knee joint last longer.

 Stay active to help keep your strength, flexibility, and endurance.
-Your activities might include walking, swimming (after your wound is completely healed), dancing, golf (don't wear shoes with spikes, and use a golf cart), and bicycling on a stationary bike or on level surfaces.
+Your activities might include walking, swimming (after your wound is completely healed), dancing, or golf.
+(If you golf, don't wear shoes with spikes.
+And make sure to use a golf cart.)
+You could also try cycling on a stationary bike or on level surfaces.

 For at least 2 years after your surgery, your doctor may want you to take antibiotics before dental work or any invasive medical procedure.
 This is to help prevent infection around your knee replacement.
 After 2 years, your doctor and dentist will decide whether you still need to take antibiotics.
 Your general health and the state of your other health conditions will help them decide.